Rucatues/README-Genie/README.md

 Have you ever wanted to quickly type up a README for a project but dread typing out each section?
 This README Genie is for you!
 Answer a few questions and your README will be generated for you in milliseconds.
 If you do not answer a question, the README Genie will leave that section blank.

+To see an example of a README Genie generated README, please view the "project.md" file in the User_README folder in this repository.

 ## Video Walkthrough

 [Click here](https://drive.google.com/file/d/13uErwDc3j9GDFtmnDyHeNHIp7fBhRZt0/view) to view a video walkthrough of the README Genie.